 About the 2017 Legends

-Wayne Higby is a ceramic artist and educator.
-His unique vision of the American Landscape and its manifestation in work ranging from vessel form to tile, sculpture and architectural installation has brought him international recognition.
+Wayne Higby’s unique vision of the American landscape and its manifestation in work ranging from vessel forms and tile, to sculpture and architectural installation has brought him international recognition.
 He is a professor and the Robert C. Turner Chair of Ceramic Art at the New York State College of Ceramics, Alfred University.
 He is also the Director and Chief Curator of the Alfred Ceramic Art Museum at Alfred University.
 Higby is a published authority on ceramic art, acknowledged for his lectures, essays and critical evaluations.
-He is the recipient of the Master of the Media and the Distinguished Educator awards from the James Renwick Alliance, and the American Craft Museum (Museum of Arts and Design, New York) Visionary award.
+He is the recipient of the Master of the Media and the Distinguished Educator awards from the James Renwick Alliance, and the American Craft Museum Visionary award.
 Higby is an Honorary Professor of Art at Shanghai University and the Jingdezhen Ceramic Institute.
 He is also a member of Honor of the National Council on Education for the Ceramic Arts, a Life Trustee of the Haystack Mountain School of Crafts and Vice President of the International Academy of Ceramics.